ivandj0h/auction-app/README.md

 - [TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript that adds types to the language, it's used to build large scale applications.
 - [TailwindCSS](https://tailwindcss.com/) is a utility-first CSS framework that allows you to build custom designs without leaving your HTML.
 - [Prisma](https://www.prisma.io/) is an ORM that allows you to interact with your database using a type-safe API.
-- [PostgreSQL](https://www.postgresql.org/) is a relational database management system that is used to store the data of the application.
+- [SQLite](https://www.sqlite.org/) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 - [Docker](https://www.docker.com/) is a tool that allows you to create containers for your applications, it's used to create the development environment for the application.
 - [GitHub](https://github.com) is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.